GW-JAX-Team/flowMC/README.md

 </a>

 > [!WARNING]
-> Note that `flowMC` has not reached v1.0.0, meaning the API could subject to changes.
-In general, the higher level the API, the less likely it is going to change.
-However, intermediate level API such as the resource strategy interface could subject to major revision for performance concerns.
+> flowMC has not yet reached v1.0.0, and the API may change.
+Higher-level APIs are more stable, while intermediate-level APIs (such as the resource strategy interface) may undergo major revisions for performance improvements.

 ![flowMC_logo](./docs/logo_0810.png)

-flowMC is a Jax-based python package for normalizing-flow enhanced Markov chain Monte Carlo (MCMC) sampling.
+flowMC is a JAX-based Python package for normalizing-flow enhanced Markov chain Monte Carlo (MCMC) sampling.
+The code is open source under the MIT license and is under active development.

-The code is open source under MIT license, and it is under active development.
+flowMC implements methods described in [Gabrié et al. (2021)](https://openreview.net/pdf?id=mvtooHbjOwx) and [Gabrié et al. (2022)](https://www.pnas.org/doi/10.1073/pnas.2109420119).
+See the accompanying paper, [Wong, Gabrié, Foreman-Mackey (2023)](https://joss.theoj.org/papers/10.21105/joss.05021), for more details.

-- Just-in-time compilation is supported.
+- Just-in-time compilation support
-- Native support for GPU acceleration.
+- Native GPU acceleration
-- Suit for problems with multi-modality.
+- Effective for multi-modal problems
-- Minimal tuning.
+- Minimal hyperparameter tuning required

 # Installation

-The simplest way to install the package is to do it through pip
+The simplest way to install flowMC is through pip:

 ```
 pip install flowMC
 ```

-This will install the latest stable release and its dependencies. flowMC is based on [Jax](https://github.com/google/jax) and [Equinox](https://github.com/patrick-kidger/equinox).
+This will install the latest stable release and its dependencies. flowMC is built on [JAX](https://github.com/google/jax) and [Equinox](https://github.com/patrick-kidger/equinox).
-By default, installing flowMC will automatically install Jax and Equinox available on [PyPI](https://pypi.org).
+By default, this installs the CPU version of JAX from [PyPI](https://pypi.org).
-By default this install the CPU version of Jax.
-If you have a GPU and want to use it, you can install the GPU version of Jax by running:
+If you have a GPU and want to leverage hardware acceleration, install the CUDA-enabled version:

 ```
 pip install flowMC[cuda]